Patristic Heritage

 Landmark Ecumenical Councils

-The Orthodox Church confesses the decisions of the Ecumenical Councils as Spirit-guided expressions of the apostolic faith.
-These gatherings defended the truth about who God is and how we are saved in Christ.
+The Orthodox Church confesses the Ecumenical Councils as Spirit-guided clarifications of apostolic truth.
+These gatherings defended the faith and preserved the Church's confession through centuries of theological conflict.

 First Ecumenical Council